File my GST/HST return

 If you are closing your GST/HST account, you need to file a final return.

-If your net tax (line 109 of your GST/HST return) for a reporting period is a positive amount, this means you have an amount owing.
+If your net tax (line 109 of your GST/HST return) for a reporting period is a positive amount, you have to make a payment.

 In most cases your payment is due at the same time as your return.
-However, if you are an individual and you are an annual filer with a December 31 fiscal year end, your payment is due on April 30 even though you have until June 15 to file your GST/HST return .
+However, if you are an individual and you are an annual filer with a December 31 fiscal year end, you have until April 30 to make the payment even though you have until June 15 to file your GST/HST return.

 To learn more, see Pay my GST/HST.